Notiboy-Project/notiboy-js-sdk/README.md

 ```

 #### Example
-Documentation with further explanation can be found in [Docs](https://notiboy-project.gitbook.io/notiboy-project/)
+Documentation with further explanation and examples can be found in [Docs](https://notiboy-project.gitbook.io/notiboy-project/)

 Example implementation of the SDK can be seen in this vue.js [webApp](https://github.com/Notiboy-Project/notiboy-webapp/blob/main/src/store/index.js)